SalesforceDevelopersJapan/lightning-components-tutorial-jp/create-contactlist-component.md

     </aura:component>
     ```

-    > Make sure you prefix the controller name with **your own namespace** you created in module 2.

     ### Code Highlights:
     - The controller assigned to the component (first line of code) refers to the **server-side controller** (ContactController) you created in module 3.
     - The **contacts** attribute is defined to hold the list of Contact objects returned from the server.
     - The **init** handler is defined to execute some code when the component is initialized.
 That code (**doInit**) is defined in the component's
 **client-side controller** (you'll implement the controller in the next step).
     - ```<aura:iteration>``` is used to iterate through the list of contacts and create an ```<li>``` for each contact
-    - The ```<a href="{! '#contact/' + contact.Id }">``` anchor tag around the contact data is defined to set the page hashtag to **#contact/** followed by the contact id.
-In module 7, the ContactDetails component will use that hashtag to display details information every time the user clicks a new contact.

 1. Click **File** > **Save** to save the file.